llealloo/audiolink/README.md

 5. At this point, the installation is done.
 To open your project, you can use the "Open Project" button in the VCC.
 If you want to view the example scene, use the "AudioLink -> Open AudioLink Example Scene" button in the top menu of the editor.

 ### For Avatar Testing
-1. Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.
+1. Download and install the [VRChat Creator Companion](https://vrchat.com/download/vcc) (VCC), open it up.
+2. Add your project to the VCC:
+   - If you want to create a new project, use the "New" option in the "Projects" tab and follow the steps there.
+   - If you want to use an existing project, use the "Add" option in the "Projects" tab and follow the steps there.
+3. Open the Projects tab and select your project.
+If you have never used the VCC with the project, use the "Migrate" button to upgrade it.
+4. On the right side, find the AudioLink package and add it.
+If it doesn't show up, make sure you have the "Curated" toggle enabled in the top-right drop-down.
-2. Open the "Packages/com.llealloo.audiolink/Runtime" folder and drag AudioLinkAvatar into your scene's hierarchy.
+5. Open the "Packages/com.llealloo.audiolink/Runtime" folder and drag AudioLinkAvatar into your scene's hierarchy.
-3. Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
+6. Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
    - If you need it louder, duplicate the AudioLinkInput object and increase the volume on that one.
 Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01.
-4. Enter playmode to test your avatar.
+7. Enter playmode to test your avatar.

 ### For non-VRChat uses
 1. Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.